Reserve Bank in festive mood as repo rate trimmed to 6.75%

 He warned of risks linked to an investment boom in artificial intelligence and the possibility of a correction in global financial markets.

+Both scenarios led to tighter monetary settings than in the baseline forecast.

-Looking ahead, the Bank’s Quarterly Projection Model still shows gradual rate cuts as inflation subsides, but Kganyago emphasised that the MPC will decide “on a meeting-by-meeting basis, with careful attention to the outlook, data outcomes, and the balance of risks.”
+Looking ahead, the bank’s quarterly projection model still shows gradual rate cuts as inflation subsides, but Kganyago stressed that the MPC will decide “on a meeting-by-meeting basis, with careful attention to the outlook, data outcomes, and the balance of risks”.

 Kganyago further noted South Africa’s reform path, including the recent credit rating upgrade and the country’s removal from the FATF grey list, but warned that the global environment remains tough.